 Number three: electrical storms damaging a component.
 There ya go, that's the number three reason, lightening strikes.
 Batteries going old.

 Number four reason and number five.
 Number five is about power outages.
 If you’re a building owner or a facilities person here, if you can walk away with this one piece we will be able to save you some money after this class today.
 When the power goes out to your building, your fire alarm panel is automatically arranged to switch over to the secondary power source.
 Most of the time batteries, but when it does that it's going to cause a trouble at the panel.
 If you know that the power went out and you had a trouble condition, you don't need to make an unscheduled service call.
 Just know that the power went out and when the power comes back the trouble's going to go away.
 There's no reason for a technician to come out and check your system.
 Save yourself some money just by understanding that one point.

 That concludes Problem 4 on Causes and Cures for False Fire Alarms.
-If you missed part one on false alarms, click this hyperlink or view all the past videos from the entire series in the index below.
+If you missed part one on false alarms, view all the past videos from the entire series in the index below.
 ORR Protection has ample opportunities for you to continue to further your fire protection education, including webinars, seminars, and educational blog posts.
 Click the button below to learn more about our 2017 Seminar and how you can attend.